Skip to content Accessibility statement

 Additional requirements

-You can take the language part of this programme ab initio (from scratch, or with a qualification at AS Level or below), or you can study on a route designed for those who have an A level in this language.
+You can only take the language part of this programme ab initio (from scratch, or with a qualification at AS level or below), it is not suitable for those who already have an A Level in this language.

 Our language programmes are designed to develop fluency.
 For this reason we do not normally offer places to native or near-native speakers who wish to study their own language.